Illumination for Stereo Microscopy

 Bright Field Ring Light

 Ring Lights are attached onto the objective.
-If the ring light is fully illuminated (Full Circle Mode), the sample is illuminated homogeneously and free from shadows on all sides.
+If the ring light is fully illuminated (Full Circle Mode), the sample is illuminated homogeneously and causing only minor shadows.
 Many of our LED ring lights have segment modes, which allow specific sections of the ring light to be illuminated and rotated around the sample.
 This enables surface topography to be highlighted and can avoid reflections on cylindrical samples.

 TYPICAL APPLICATION AREAS